panuhorsmalahti/pml/README.md

 Modules are defined exactly as in other AMD systems like RequireJS:
 Public modules are defined by name:

-Here's the definition of a mythical module, 'squidbits', that depnds on the modules 'tentacles.html', and 'ink':
+Here's the definition of a mythical module, 'squidbits', that depends on the modules 'tentacles.html', and 'ink':

 ```javascript